NyaDanilusNya/DanilusVM/README.md

 ### API

-`gpu` - an interface for drawing graphics on the screen.
+`gpu` - an interface for drawing graphics on the screen

 *(at the moment it is not possible to get the screen resolution with Lua, it is 800x600)*